Tails.com Modern Slavery Statement

 We have used the toolkit provided by Stronger Together to understand ways we can better tackle modern slavery via our purchasing practices.
 We’ve used this as a framework to identify areas for improvement and to create an action plan for the next 12 months.

-Since we published our third statement last year, by this statement in 2023 we have completed 73% of the best practice checklist actions.
-Our target over the next 12 months is to have completed 100% of the checklist, the steps we’re working on to achieve this are described in each of the sections of this statement.
+Since we published our third statement last year, by this statement in 2024 we have completed 94% of the best practice checklist actions.
+Our target over the next 12 months is to close out the final activities, review performance against all actions and maintain our standard.
+The steps we’re working on to improve further are described in each of the sections of this statement.

 Reporting Issues

-If a team member, or person not employed by us, has any concerns about suspected modern slavery associated with tails.com or an element of our supply chain, this may be reported by contacting our Head of People, or Operations Director, in confidence.
+If a team member, or person not employed by us, has any concerns about suspected modern slavery associated with Tails.com or an element of our supply chain, this may be reported by contacting our Head of People Operations, or Operations Director, in confidence.

 We also have a confidential non-compliance reporting system, SpeakUp, where any team member can raise concerns anonymously and these will be independently followed up.